AV Preeminent Peer Rated Attorneys

 • Serving Clewiston, FL and Hendry County, Florida

-• Law Firm with 1 lawyer4 awards
+• Law Office with 1 lawyer4 awards

 • The Law Offices of Michael M. Raheb, P.A. provides effective legal counsel throughout Fort Myers, Cape Coral, Port Charlotte and southern Florida.
 Located in Fort Myers, our firm...
 Read More

-• Immigration LawyersCriminal Law, Dui/Dwi, and 24 more
+• Immigration LawyersCriminal Law, Dui/Dwi and 24 more

 • Free Consultation